 July 18, 2014

-Deb Agarwal Among Researchers Named Senior Fellows of the Berkeley Institute for Data Science
+Daniela Ushizima, Deb Agarwal, and Wes Bethel Named to the Berkeley Institute for Data Science

 The Berkeley Institute for Data Science has introduced its senior fellows, including Lab researchers Deborah Agarwal, E. Wes Bethel, Peter Nugent, Saul Perlmutter, David Schlegel, James Sethian, Kimmen Sjolander, Kyle Barbary, Beth Reid, and David Culler.
 The funded science fellows were also named with Daniela Ushizima receiving the only award to an LBL researcher (congratulations Dani!).
 Go here to view the complete list.